 There are certain things a Visa concierge can’t help with.
 For issues such as card activations, billing inquiries and lost cards, cardholders have to call Visa’s customer service line.
 Anything related to insurance benefits is also out of bounds.

 With Chase and Visa, anything purchased through the concierge service is charged to the card, with the full range of points and discounts available.
-There’s no fee charged for the concierge service itself, but there may be a limit set on the number of requests a single cardholder can make.
+There’s no fee charged for the concierge service itself.
+According to Visa, there is no limit to the number of times a Visa Signature cardholder can use this service.

 Reviewers have lauded the American Express concierge for the ability to meet tough or unusual requests.
 Going through the card concierge rather than calling a vendor’s 800 number often results in faster, better service.